tigrisdata/tigris-os-docs/docs/buckets/access-objects-via-cookies.md

 - The public key ID is generated on the Tigris side and returned for further reference.
-- Your key has to be Namespace level admin privileges to make calls to `CreatePublicKey`
+- Your access-key has to be Namespace level admin privileges to make calls to `CreatePublicKey`

 ## Put an object